 9. The H-EASDF reports the FQDN to H-SMF by invoking Neasdf_DNSContext_Notify Request.

-H-SMF determines candidate DNAIs corresponding the FQDN based on the EAS deployment information in the VPLMN.
+H-SMF determines candidate DNAIs of VPLMN corresponding the FQDN based on the EAS deployment information in the VPLMN.
+H-SMF may consider UE location to select the candidate DNAIs of VPLMN in this step. (steps 10-12)

-The H-SMF initiates Nsmf_PDUSession_Update Request service including candidate DNAIsto the V-SMF.
+10; The H-SMF initiates Nsmf_PDUSession_Update Request service including candidate DNAIs of VPLMN to the V-SMF.

 11. V-SMF determines the target DNAI based on UE location and provides information to build ECS option or local DNS server to H-SMF based on the target DNAI.